crossplane/crossplane/design/design-doc-composition-functions.md

 * It is more self-contained than `runc` (the reference and most commonly used OCI runtime), which relies on setuid binaries to setup user namespaces.
-* `runsc` (aka gVisor) uses extra defense in depth features which are not allowed by most container seccomp policies.
+* `runsc` (aka gVisor) uses extra defense in depth features which are not allowed inside most containers due to their seccomp policies.

-Of course, "a container" is in fact many things and some parts of rootless containers are less well supported; for example cgroups v2 is required in order to limit resources like CPU and memory available to a particular function. cgroups v2 has been available in Linux since 4.15, but was not enabled by many distributions until 2021.
+Of course, "a container" is in fact many technologies working together and some parts of rootless containers are less well supported than others; for example cgroups v2 is required in order to limit resources like CPU and memory available to a particular function. cgroups v2 has been available in Linux since 4.15, but was not enabled by many distributions until 2021.
 In practice this means Crossplane users must use a [sufficiently modern][cgroups-v2-distros] distribution on their Kubernetes nodes in order to constrain the resources of a Composition function.

 Similarly, [overlayfs] was not allowed inside user namespaces until Linux 5.11.
 Overlayfs is typically used to create a root filesystem for a container that is